 Why the concern?
 Breast milk is a bodily fluid through which viruses may pass.
 While your baby has already been exposed in utero to any viruses you may carry, exposure to a virus via the milk of another mother has the potential to make your baby seriously ill.

 How we tested

-I tested each pump for 10 minutes at a time, for five individual sessions, for a total of 50 minutes per pump in addition to pumping-related tasks like the initial set-up and regular washing and re-assembly of the pumps.
-When using a double pump, I wore a Simple Wishes hands-free pumping bra ($30) that I already owned to make the process as painless and uncumbersome as possible.
-While we did track how much milk was produced in a session, that was not the primary measuring stick we used.
-Given that a mom’s body may need several days or even weeks to adjust to an individual pump and maximize her pumped output, our testing focused more on how well each pump worked, e.g. if it was effective in removing any milk at all (some barely did), if its use was painful, whether it was especially complicated to get started using it or to clean the parts and re-assemble it, and how well it worked compared to the other pumps in our test.
+I tested each pump for 10 minutes at a time, for five individual sessions, for a total of 50 minutes per pump.
+This is in addition to pumping-related tasks like the initial set-up, regular washing, and re-assembly of the pumps.
+When using a double pump, I wore a Simple Wishes hands-free pumping bra that I already owned to make the process as painless and uncumbersome as possible.
+While we did track how much milk was produced in a session, that was not the primary measurement we used.
+Given that a mom’s body may need several days, or even weeks, to adjust to an individual pump to maximize her milk output, our testing focused more on how well each pump performed.
+This included:

 - Weight: 1.5 pounds